 If treated, you will be able to cure your doggo within three weeks.
 According to this website, “the incubation period is between 2 and 14 days”, so pay careful attention to your pet.

 Here are a few tips on how to treat kennel cough:

 Antibiotics or cough medication: If your doggo is relatively healthy with a good appetite, your furry friend should be able to get rid of the infection without having to take any medication.
 However, if your doggo is showing signs and struggling due to kennel cough, you will need antibiotics.
-Kennel cough can lead to pneumonia if not treated and can be life-threatening depending on the severity.
+This infection can lead to pneumonia if not treated and can be life-threatening depending on the severity.
 Another tip is to consider cough medication to suppress your dog’s cough.
 If you feel that your dog is coughing profusely, try to save them from their misery and treat the symptoms as well.
 Always first consult your vet before giving your dog any medication.